openeuropa/open_vocabularies/README.md

 This module unfortunately requires a patch to Drupal core 9.x releases, due to a bug that prevents placing the generated fields programmatically in the form display.\
 The patch is already included in this component composer.json.
-To have it installed, irst require the component needed to apply the patch:
+To have it installed, first require the component needed to apply the patch:
 ```bash
 composer require cweagans/composer-patches
 ```